replicate/dreambooth-template/README.md

 **✋ Notice: This is an experimental project in early development. ✋**

-This is a template repo for building and publishing your own custom Stable Diffusion model using Replicate.
+This is a template repo for training and publishing your own custom Stable Diffusion model using Replicate.

 It uses [replicate.com/replicate/dreambooth](https://replicate.com/replicate/dreambooth) to train the model using your custom imagery.

 ## Preqrequisites

 - A paid Replicate account
-- Access to the Replicate model publishing beta (https://replicate.com/join)
 - Cog and Docker installed locally
+- Access to the Replicate [model publishing beta](https://replicate.com/join)
 - You _don't_ need a local GPU

-## Usage (Manually training and publishing)
+## Training the model

 1. Clone this repo.
 1. Run `pip install -r requirements.txt`